gugagreen/6441-summer-2015/lanterns/README.txt

 2) a description of the files in the archive, clearly indicating the purpose of each file
 	- lanterns.zip
 		- the source code of the project
-	- lanterns.war
-		- The war file that could be used in any application server (e.g Tomcat) to run the application.
 	- Build 1 documentation.docx
 		- The project main documentation, describing architecture and tools used.